Progressive Disclosure for Layered Agent Definitions¶

 The Agent Skills standard formalizes this pattern with a portable SKILL.md entrypoint format supported across Claude Code, GitHub Copilot, Cursor, and other tools (agentskills.io).

-Each skill must be self-contained — it should work without the agent having to cross-reference other skills.
+Each skill must be self-contained.
+It should work without the agent having to cross-reference other skills.
 A writing-rules skill that depends on style-guide being loaded creates implicit ordering requirements that the agent may not follow.

 Skills that grow large are a signal to decompose further, not to merge back into the definition.